NCAS-CMS/um-training/practicals/source/further-exercises-1.rst

 This means that the number of output fields exceeds the limit set for a particular stream (the default is 4096 fields); in this case the stream attached to unit 14.
 To find out what stream unit 14 is take a look in the ``fort6.pe000`` file and search for "Unit 14".
 You should see that the file opened on unit 14 is ``<suite-id>a.pc19880901``, so this is the ``pc`` stream.
 Back in ``rose edit`` for this suite look at the STASH usage profile for ``upc``.

+.. admonition:: Question

    * What is the file ID of the failing output stream?

 Now navigate to the window for this stream under :guilabel:`Model Input and Output --> Model Output Streams`.
 This defines the output stream.
 You should see confirmation of the base output file name to be ``*.pc*``.
 Changing the reinitialisation frequency by modifying ``reinit_step`` and/or ``reinit_unit`` is the best way to fix this header problem.
 This tells the model to create new output files at a specified frequency, so individual files don't get massively large.